logzio/documentation/docs/user-guide/data-hub/drop-filters/drop-fiters-logs.md

 ![Drop filters logs overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/drop-filters/drop-filter-log-main.png)

 The drop filters table lists all your filters, whether they are active or not.
-You can see the rule, description, and status for each filter.
+You can see the rule, description, threshold, and status for each filter.
 You can easily switch any filter on or off whenever you like, and the changes will take effect in just about a minute.

 ## Add a new Drop Log Filter